simonedelpopolo/koorie/README.md

 > ⚠ The server configuration file is an experimental feature.
 It works anyway.

-> It is a draft (for fun basically) on how it can be the hypothetical server configuration file. by creating and setting a .koorierc file it is possible to run `npx koorie` ❗without any flags.
+> It is a draft (for fun basically) on how it can be the hypothetical server configuration file. by adding and setting a .koorierc file it is possible to run `npx koorie` ❗ without any flags.

->The Object [ config.parser ] looks for charCode = `32`, at position `0` of the next line read by node:readline interface, that corresponds to one empty character ( one space ).
+>The Object [ config.parser ] looks for charCode = `32`, at position `0` of the next line read by node:readline interface, that, corresponds to one empty character ( one space ).
-In that case everything after the first space will be treated as a comment so then skipped from being parsed.
+In this case everything after the first space will be treated as a comment, so then skipped from being parsed.

 - To set an option the flags available must be used without the double prefixing hyphen.
 - The `option` name must be followed by one empty character and the equal sign `=`